patelharsh21/200-days/README.md

 - Solved 2 questions from past contest in leetcode

 ## Day 34
--Understand the code of one of the lip reading project based on transformer
+- Understand the code of one of the lip reading project based on transformer